alexis-evelyn/Among-Us-Custom-Server/.github/pull_request_template.md

 Basically, the parameters in code would not work with the translation for that locale without changes to the code.
 Please update the English/US translation files if applicable.
 Crowdin's setup to import the English/US files for translation.
 4. Use Jetbrain's annotations over JavaX.
 The PR will be modified/denied unless the annotation cannot be performed with Jetbrains (and can be performed with JavaX).
 5. If this is just a simple translation which doesn't modify code, then submit the translation through [Crowdin][crowdin-link] instead.
-Note: I'm still awaiting the request to go through to create the Crowdin project under an open source license, so the project does not currently exist.

 [crowdin-link]: <https://crwd.in/crewmate> "Crowdin Link"
 [contributing-file]: <../CONTRIBUTING.md> "Contributing File"